 •Variables are holding places for words you want to add when you are ready to personalize your document.
 Variables are created simply by surrounding words with square brackets.
 [Client Name] is a variable.

 •Optional text blocks are 'keep it or leave it' blocks of text that may or may not remain in the final document.
 The decision is made at document assembly time.
-They are created by surrounding words, sentences or entire paragraphs with curly braces.
+They can be created simply by surrounding words, sentences or entire paragraphs with curly braces.

 •Options text blocks is commonly known as 'multiple choice text.
 They are text blocks from which you want to select at least one choice from several that are provided.
-Options text blocks likewise are words, sentences or entire paragraphs surrounded by curly braces.
-It you want to limit the choice to one, separated each choice by "/OR".
-If you want to allow the user to make more than one choice, use "/ANDOR" as the separator.
+Options text blocks likewise are words, sentences or entire paragraphs surrounded by curly braces, with the choices be separated by "/OR".

 Just a note here.
 Some competitive programs also claim that their editing for automation is done in 'plain text.'
 There is a half-truth to their assertions.
 Initial automation markups can be done in plain text.
 The problem is that when you have finished editing and press the buttons to make it part of their systems, they convert your work into a new document, replacing your typing with their hidden fields and links.
 They sometimes move the document to a new location and almost always rename it, assigning a foreign extension and creating a tag-along document which contains additional instructions for processing the file.

 None of that happens in Pathagoras.
 When you have finished editing your document, just save it.
 When you need to edit it again, you recall it from its same location.
 It starts as a Word document.
 All intermediate steps are done in Word and the final product is a Word document.
 We call this "All Word, all the time."